Search Results - Peter Basile

 By the age of 16, Richard had taken command of his own army, putting down rebellions in Poitou against his father.
 Richard was an important Christian commander during the Third Crusade, leading the campaign after the departure of Philip II of France.
 Despite achieving several victories against his Muslim counterpart, Saladin, he was ultimately forced to end his campaign without retaking Jerusalem.

-Richard probably spoke both French and Occitan.
-He was born in England, where he spent his childhood; before becoming king, however, he lived most of his adult life in the Duchy of Aquitaine, in the southwest of France.
-Following his accession, he spent very little time, perhaps as little as six months, in England.
+Richard probably spoke both French and Occitan, and based on the testimony of Roger of Howden, most likely understood Middle English.
+He was born in England, where he spent his childhood; before becoming duke of Aquitaine, however, he lived most of his adult life in the Duchy of Aquitaine, in the southwest of France.
+Following his accession to the crown of England, he spent very little time, perhaps as little as six months, in England.
 Most of his reign was spent on Crusade, in captivity, or actively defending the French portions of the Angevin Empire.
 Though regarded as a model king during the four centuries after his death and viewed as a pious hero by his subjects, he was later perceived by historians as a ruler who treated the kingdom of England merely as a source of revenue for his armies rather than a land entrusted to his stewardship.
 This "Little England" view of Richard has come under increasing scrutiny by modern historians, who view it as anachronistic.
-Richard I remains one of the few kings of England remembered more commonly by his epithet than his regnal number, and is an enduring iconic figure both in England and in France.
+Richard I is an enduring iconic figure both in England and in France.
 Provided by Wikipedia

 • Showing 1 - 1 results of 1